Basile Chiefdom: History

 Basile Chiefdom traces its origins to the colonial reorganization of the Barega lands.
 The initial attempt to recognize Basile as an autonomous administrative entity occurred in 1913, when colonial authorities created the "collectivity of Basile" and placed it under the leadership of Mwami Kalenga Kishinga Kitoka.
 However, this administrative arrangement was short-lived.
 In 1926, the Basile were merged with the Bakute to form a larger collectivity, Wamuzimu Chiefdom, under the leadership of Mwami Longangi Mpaga.
 The merger sparked discontent, as Kalenga and his supporters opposed subordination to Longangi, whom they viewed as a colonial appointee rather than a legitimate traditional authority.
-Kalenga's continued resistance led to two successive relegations: first to Rutshuru (in present-day North Kivu Province) in 1928, and later to Katako-Kombe Territory (in present-day Sankuru Province) in 1932, where he ultimately died.
+Kalenga's continued resistance led to two successive relegations: first to Rutshuru (in present-day North Kivu) in 1928, and later to Katako-Kombe Territory (in present-day Sankuru Province) in 1932, where he ultimately died.
 His duties were provisionally assumed by his son, Kalenga Kyalumba.

 The creation of Mwenga Territory in 1949, with its headquarters established at Basile, also complicated the chiefdom's position.
 The establishment of the new territorial administration reduced Basile's influence and diminished local efforts to reinstate their suppressed collectivity.
 As Mwenga Territory developed into a colonial socio-economic hub, Basile leaders renewed demands for recognition, opposing the absorption of their identity within the broader Wamuzimu Chiefdom framework.
 Progress was made on 29 February 1960, when the councillors of Wamuzimu Chiefdom unanimously endorsed the principle of division, allowing groupement chiefs to align themselves with either Basile or Wamuzimu Chiefdom.
 Most opted to join the reconstituted Basile, although some, including Mwenga Kitambale of Bamulinda, chose to remain within Wamuzimu Chiefdom.
 This decision, viewed by many Basile leaders as an act of betrayal, led to the cession of part of their claimed territory to the Wamuzimu Chiefdom and worsened the inter-chiefdom tensions.

 On 31 March 1960, shortly before Congolese independence, the Wamuzimu Chiefdom was officially divided by Decree No. 44/21.02.05.18, leading to the formal creation of the Basile Chiefdom.
 Mwami Kalenga Lwango, grandson of Kalenga Kishinga Kitoka, was appointed as its leader.
 For the Basile Chiefdom, this development marked the long-awaited restoration of a suppressed political identity; for the Wamuzimu Chiefdom, it signified a contested and imperfectly negotiated separation.
 The division also institutionalized boundary disputes that have persisted between the two chiefdoms.
 At its founding, the Basile Chiefdom comprised ten groupements and was conferred legal personality under Congolese law.